 The RFS shall be offered fourteen days to appeal the suspension in writing.
 This shall be emailed to rfas@zemo.org.uk.
 If a written appeal is not received, RFAS members who are the RFS's distributors shall be informed of the suspension and provided with guidance on how to issue their next round of Renewable Fuel Declarations.
-If a written appeal is submitted, the Technical Committee shall review any new evidence and make a recommendation to the RFAS Appeal Committee as to whether the suspension shall remain in place or be retracted.
+If a written appeal is submitted, the Technical Committee shall review any new evidence and make a recommendation to the RFAS Technical Committee as to whether the suspension shall remain in place or be retracted.

-The RFAS Appeal Committee shall determine whether to uphold the suspension or not, as the final decision.
+The RFAS Technical Committee shall determine whether to uphold the suspension or not, as the final decision.
 This shall take twenty-one days.
 If the RFS is permitted to return to the RFAS following their appeal, the company will be required to go through the formal RFAS application process including a compliance audit.
 The RFAS application fee will apply.

-Zemo Partnership will review the suspension with the RFAS Technical Committee and RFAS Technical Lead.
+Zemo will review the suspension with the RFAS Technical Committee and RFAS Technical Lead.
 If all parties agree on suspension being the best course of action, the RFS will be notified within five working days of the decision being taken.
 Once notified, the RFS will have ten working days to appeal.
-Upon appeal receipt, Zemo Partnership will distribute the appeal to the RFAS TC and RFAS Technical Lead so that a final decision can be reached based on the evidence provided in the RFAS appeal and input received from RFAS TC and RFAS Technical Lead.
+Upon appeal receipt, Zemo will distribute the appeal to the RFAS Technical Committee and RFAS Technical Lead so that a final decision can be reached based on the evidence provided in the RFAS appeal and input received from RFAS Technical Committee and RFAS Technical Lead.

-Once the suspension decision is taken and appeal process finalised, Zemo Partnership will formalise the suspension and update their records to show 'suspension date DD/MM/YYYY'.
+Once the suspension decision is taken and appeal process finalised, Zemo will formalise the suspension and update their records to show 'suspension date DD/MM/YYYY'.
 A final letter will be sent to the RFS and the RFS will remove all logos and RFAS references from all marketing material within five working days of the suspension date.
-The RFS suspension date will be shown on the Zemo Partnership website for a period of six months.
+The RFS suspension date will be shown on the Zemo website for a period of six months.
+The RFS will not be eligible for a refund of the RFAS participation fee.